syncfusion-content/winui-docs/winui/ComboBox/Getting-Started.md

 ## Filtering

-The ComboBox control provides support to filter the items in the dropdown based on the starting letter or whether they contain a specific letter.
+The ComboBox control provides support to filter the items in the drop down based on the starting letter or whether they contain a specific letter.
 To enable filtering functionality, set the `IsFilteringEnabled` property as true.
 The default value is false.

 {% tabs %}
 {% highlight XAML %}